SoftBank Robotics Europe

 Series A in 2017

-SB Drive Corp., founded in 2016 and based in Tokyo, Japan, is a subsidiary of SoftBank Corp.
-The company specializes in consulting services related to the operations of autonomous driving technology, focusing on both passenger and logistics sectors.
-SB Drive is dedicated to developing autonomous vehicle solutions for public transportation, particularly in rural areas, and has conducted social trials utilizing fixed-route public buses and freight trucks equipped with this technology.
-The company has established partnerships with four municipalities in Japan and aims to conduct public road tests in the near future, with the goal of launching a commercial service in the coming years.
+SB Drive Corp. is a Tokyo-based company founded in 2016, specializing in consulting services related to autonomous driving technology for passenger and logistics sectors.
+As a subsidiary of SoftBank Corp., SB Drive is focused on developing autonomous vehicle solutions aimed at enhancing public transportation, particularly in rural areas.
+The company has conducted social trials and testing of fixed-route public buses and freight trucks utilizing its autonomous driving technology.
+Additionally, SB Drive has established partnerships with four municipalities in Japan to facilitate the implementation and testing of its services.
+The company is preparing to conduct public road tests with the goal of launching a commercial service.

 Quicktron Robotics